QubesOS/qubes-posts/2023-XX-XX-starlabs-starbook-qubes-certified.md

 ## Special note regarding the need for `kernel-latest` on Qubes OS 4.1

 Beginning with Qubes OS 4.1.2, the Qubes installer includes the `kernel-latest` package and allows users to select this kernel option from the GRUB menu when booting the installer.
-If you plan to install Qubes OS 4.1 on the StarBook, please be aware that you will have to select this non-default option.
-By contrast, Qubes OS 4.2 is confirmed to work with the default kernel option and does not require `kernel-latest`.
+If you purchase a StarBook with Qubes OS 4.2 preinstalled, you don't have to worry about this, as Qubes OS 4.2 is confirmed to work with the default kernel option and does not require `kernel-latest`.
+However, if you plan to install Qubes OS 4.1 on the StarBook, please be aware that you will have to select this non-default option.

 ## About Star Labs